andii1701/toy-robot/README.md

 * The simulation may work on other platforms the JVM can run on eg, linux or Windows, but providing documentation on how to do this is out of scope.
 * The table dimensions can be hardcoded in code.
-* The command PLACE X,Y,F, X and Y are assumed to be positive.
-Using negative X and Y values will result in a application error.
+* The command "PLACE X,Y,F" X and Y are assumed to be positive.
+Using negative X and Y values will result in the application terminating with an error.

 ## Getting Started